nmwsharp/geometry-central/docs/docs/surface/algorithms/stripes.md

 !!! warning "No surface interpolation"

     The Stripe Patterns paper describes a customized interpolation scheme to smoothly extend the scalar function on the interior of each triangle, even in the presence of singularities.
 That scheme is not yet implemented here; this implementation just computes a scalar function per-corner and extracts isolines.
+For the full scheme, see the [original reference implementation](https://www.cs.cmu.edu/~kmcrane/Projects/StripePatterns/code.zip).

 ??? func "`#!cpp std::tuple<CornerData<double>, FaceData<int>, FaceData<int>> computeStripePattern(IntrinsicGeometryInterface& geometry, const VertexData<double>& frequencies, const VertexData<Vector2>& directionField)`"